why do horses need shoes

 Horse galloping on sand

-What Are Horseshoes For?
+What Exactly Are Horseshoes?

 Horseshoes have been around since the early domestication of horses – 6,000 years ago.
 They were primarily used for working horses to prevent any damage to the hoof that might put a heavy lifter out of work.
-Remember, back then, horses were needed in agriculture and mining, without them, some industries would come to a standstill.

 So, it makes sense why humans would want to find a way to prevent their trusty steeds from getting hurt or sick from the hoof upwards.